mrlacey/enamel/README.md

 Label {Name}
 ```

-It doesn't take much to get used to being able to read that as "A Label with the Text bound to the Name property."
+It doesn't take much to get used to being able to read that as "A Label with the Text bound to the Name property (of the BindingContext/DataContext)."

 And as you'd expect it still produces the XAML as below.